 While many use the terms interchangeably, renovation involves a significant process that focuses on restoring or improving a building’s structure and functionality.
 A renovation project may include structural changes such as adding or removing walls to enhance the use of space.
 New flooring and updates to electrical systems are often part of the project, guaranteeing the building meets current standards.

 Before undertaking a renovation, it’s vital to consult local authorities to comply with building regulations and obtain necessary planning permission.
-This guarantees the structural integrity of the building is maintained and handled by experienced builders.
+This guarantees that the structural integrity of the building is maintained and handled by experienced builders.
 Adhering to these regulations is essential for the safety and legality of the project.

 Element | Description | Considerations |